Trist0ne/T500xVORON/README.md

 ### Software Configuration

+#### Initial Startup
+1. Install KAMP on your printer, located [here](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
-1. Access your printers web-ui.
+2. Access your printers web-ui.
 In the machine tab, delete ALL the config files.
-2. Download the Klipper Configurations folder from this Github ([here](https://github.com/Trist0ne/T500xVORON/tree/main/Klipper%20Configurations)), and upload them ALL to the printer's config section.
+3. Download the Klipper Configurations folder from this Github ([here](https://github.com/Trist0ne/T500xVORON/tree/main/Klipper%20Configurations)), and upload them ALL to the printer's config section.
 * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/258b8037-95a2-4bea-b8ea-d8ef3a9e6b04)
-3.
+3. Configure the annotated sections of **toolboard.cfg** and **u2c.cfg**.
+You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209
+4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (it will tell you what the issue is).

+#### Z Endstop Check
+DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER
+1. Once Klipper has successfully loaded and can interface with the U2C and SB2209, navigate to the machine page of the web UI and press 'sync endstops'
+2. Endstop Z should be 'OPEN'
+3. By hand, move the toolhead up to the top of it's travel to trigger the CNC TAP sensor.
+Hold it in place and click the 'sync enstops' button.
+Endstop Z should now be marked as 'CLOSED'

+#### Sensorless Homing Configuration
+DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER
+1. Follow the guide located [here](https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html) to calibrate the sensorless homing.
+* The default configurations are made to work with sensorless homing, and are largely preconfigured.
+You can start from "Finding the right StallGuard threshold".
+You do not need to add sensorless homing macros, I built them in.

+#### Z Offset Configuration
+Update your Z offset
+* Remember, with Tap, your nozzle IS the probe.
+You'll need to manually calibrate the probe's Z offset by using PROBE_CALIBRATE and your chosen leveling method (I use a sheet of paper)

+### Final Checks
+1. Ensure that your printer can reliably home X, Y, and Z.
+2. Test that your Extruder, Hotend, Hotend Fan, Part Cooling Fan, and [optionally] the runout sensor all work as expected.
+3. PID Calibrate your Hotend following [this guide](https://www.obico.io/blog/klipper-pid-tuning/)
+4. Follow the [Ellis3dp print tuning guide](https://ellis3dp.com/Print-Tuning-Guide/articles/extruder_calibration.html) to dial in your Stealthburner
+5. Configure Input Shaping on both X and Y
+* You can reference [this guide](https://www.klipper3d.org/Measuring_Resonances.html#bed-slinger-printers) for help
+* Your X axis now has a built in accelerometer.
+You will still need to plug in the included accelerometer and mount it on the Y axis, the same way you would do on the stock T500.
+* I use the SHAPER_CALIBRATE macro for automatic calibration